lsst-sqre/ingress-nginx/README.md

 The best case is that it's a patch that has already been incorporated upstream, in which case you can just delete it.
 Otherwise, you're going to have to put in some work to determine why it failed and how to make it work.

+A common case is that a later patch depends on an earlier patch; in that case you may need to make a working copy of the repository, and actually apply the patches in sequence to be able to tell what works and what does not.

-Eventually, however, you will either have removed all patches that failed to apply, or gotten them to apply, possibly with fuzz.
+Eventually, you will either have removed all patches that failed to apply, or gotten them to apply, possibly with fuzz.

 Now it's time to rebase the patch set to eliminate the fuzz.